Logo_Color

 • SharePoint list performance at portfolio scale is a concern

-• You need a deeper UK public sector reference base with 17 years of proven delivery
+• You need a deeper UK public sector reference base with many years of proven delivery

 • Your governance model needs to be structurally embedded in the platform, not maintained in Power Platform flows